IRI-UW-Bioinformatics/flu-ngs/README.md

 - [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) is used to trim adapters off reads.
 - [IRMA](https://wonder.cdc.gov/amd/flu/irma/) is used to match reads to flu reference sequences.
 - [VEP](https://grch37.ensembl.org/info/docs/tools/vep/index.html) is used to identify effect of nucleotide changes at the protein level.
+  - VEP is written in Perl and requires a in the data I have been using to develop the pipelinemodule called Bundle::DBI.
+Install it with `perl -MCPAN -e 'install Bundle::DBI'`
 - [tabix](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3042176/) is required to preprocess files for VEP.
 - bgzip & gunzip are used for (de)compression.